miniboxing/miniboxing.github.io/example_linkedlist.md

 To evaluate the miniboxing plugin, we implemented a mock-up of the Scala collections library and benchmarked the performance.
 The result: **1.5x-4x speedup just by adding the** `@miniboxed` **annotation**.
 And it's worth pointing out our mock-up included all the common patterns found in the library: `Builder`, `Numeric`, `Traversable`, `Seq`, closures, tuples etc.

-The benchmark we ran is fitting a linear curve to a given set of points using the [_Least Squares method_](http://en.wikipedia.org/wiki/Least_squares).
+The benchmark we ran is fitting a linear curve to a given set of points using the <a href="http://en.wikipedia.org/wiki/Least_squares" target="_blank"><em>Least Squares method</em></a>.
 Basically, we made a custom library and benchmarked this code:

 {% highlight scala %}
   val xs: List[Double] = // list of x coordinates